Last Updated on January 15, 2023 by IDS Team

-Frequency modulators (FM) synths are rapidly gaining popularity among musicians, DJs, and producers alike.
+Frequency modulators FM synth VST plugins are rapidly gaining popularity among musicians, DJs, and producers alike.
 Also, people that generally do sound design are much into FM these days.

 These little software-based gadgets are devices that can be used to bridge various sonic gaps and obstacles, creating analogue-like sounds from scratch.